Director

 We get a dose of their comedy seeing just how inept the two are as World War I soldiers in basic training and combat.

-But Stan and Ollie take it upon themselves to take Eddie's daughter to her grandparents.
+Once they're out of the Army, Stan and Ollie take it upon themselves to take Eddie's daughter to her grandparents.
+They feel they owe it to Eddie.

-Once they're out of the Army, they find the girl living with abusive foster parents.
-They take her from her foster care despite the legal ramifications they'll get into, obtain a phone directory to search for all the Smiths in the area in the hopes of finding Eddie's parents.
+They find the girl living with abusive foster parents.
+Stan and Ollie take her from her foster care despite the legal consequences they'll later get into.
+As they don't know who Eddie's parents are, they get themselves a phone directory to search for all the Smiths in the area in the hopes of finding her grandparents.

-The movie did make me laugh several times, particularly one scene where Stan and Ollie, working as trash crew, misunderstand instructions from the Army cook and end up taking trash bins into the General's Quarters.
-They're locked up in the stockade as a result, along with the same cook.
-The comedy comes out in both the dialogue and the physicality of the two.
-And it doesn't distract from the drama of the story.
+The movie did make me laugh several times, particularly one scene where Stan and Ollie, working as a trash crew, misunderstand instructions from the Army cook and end up taking trash bins into the General's Quarters.
+As a consequence, they're locked up in the stockade along with the same cook who's peeved that they snitched on him.

 Despite their normal methods and standards of story telling, the boys fit into the plot very well.